Skip to main content

 Form 100.
 Personal Income Tax Return Declaration 2017

-For this reason, in the Canary Islands the deduction for investments in fixed assets is maintained, which has disappeared in the rest of the territory, according to its latest regulation, established in the twelfth Additional Provision of the Corporate Tax Law.
+For this reason, in the Canary Islands the deduction for investments in fixed assets is maintained, which has disappeared in the rest of the territory, according to its latest regulation, established in the Twelfth Additional Provision of the Corporate Tax Law.

 New fixed assets